ProjectProRepo/How-to-Use-Chain-of-Draft-Prompting-for-Better-AI-Responses-/README.md

 - **Zero-shot prompting**: Only system prompt + question.
 - **One-shot prompting**: Add a similar example followed by your new question.

 Both can help you observe how well the model performs with or without examples.

+## Complete Hands-On Code
+Read the article [How to use Chain of Draft Prompting for Better LLM Responses?](https://www.projectpro.io/article/chain-of-draft-prompting/1120) for the complete tutorial along with the working code discussed in this repository.